ionelberdin/adventofcode/2025/05_Cafeteria/README.md

 ## Part 2
 For part 2 the consolidation seems quite handy.

-Solution should be as easy as:
+Having the `consolidate_ranges` function, the solution should be as easy as:

 ```python
     file = open(filepath, 'r')